- Side Effects

 - The nosepiece should be used immediately after removing it from the foil pouch.

-Onzetra Xsail (sumatriptan nasal powder) is a drug prescribed to treat migraine headaches in adults (with our without aura).
-Some common side effects include:
+Onzetra Xsail (sumatriptan nasal powder) is a drug prescribed to treat migraine headaches in adults (with or without aura).
+Some common side effects include runny nose, vomiting, nausea, and nasal discomfort.
+Drug interactions, dosing, storage, and pregnancy and breastfeeding safety information should be reviewed prior to using any medication.

 Multimedia: Slideshows, Images & Quizzes